On the sensitivity of CDAWG-grammars: Introduction

 The focus of this paper is to analyze the advantage of CDAWG-grammar in terms of \emph{sensitivity}: The sensitivity of a repetitiveness measure $\mathsf{c}$ asks how much the measure size increases when a single-character edit operation is performed on the input string~\cite{AkagiFI2023}, and thus the sensitivity allows one to evaluate the robustness of the measure/compressor against errors/edits.

-Akagi et al.~\cite{AkagiFI2023} studied the multiplicative sensitivity and the additive sensitivity of the aforementioned $\size$, the smallest \emph{string attractor} size $\gamma$~\cite{KempaP18}, the \emph{substring complexity} $\delta$~\cite{Kociumaka2023}, and the Lempel-Ziv 77 parse size $\mathsf{z}$~\cite{LZ77}.
 Recent works have revealed the sensitivity of CDAWG size $\size$ in the case of left-end edit operations~\cite{FujimaruNI25} as well as in the general case~\cite{HamaiFI2025}.
-However, the sensitivity of CDAWG-grammars has not been explored.
-We emphasize that the sensitivity of CDAWG-grammars is not immediate from the sensitivity of CDAWGs, since some CDAWG nodes do not contribute to the CDAWG-grammar size $\Gsize$~\cite{BelazzouguiC17_CPM, BelazzouguiC17_SPIRE}.

-In this work, we study the additive sensitivity of the CDAWG-grammar, and present interesting upper bounds.
-By using the equation $\Gsize = \size - \vone$ such that $\vone$ denotes the number of CDAWG nodes of in-degree 1, we prove that the CDAWG grammar size $\Gsize$ can additively increase by at most $4\size+4$, where $\size$ is the number of edges in the corresponding CDAWG before the edit.
+As for the CDAWG-grammar size $\Gsize$, it is known that $\Gsize = \size - \vone$ holds~\cite{BelazzouguiC17_CPM,BelazzouguiC17_SPIRE}, where $\vone$ denotes the number of CDAWG nodes of in-degree one.
+To obtain non-trivial bounds for the worst-case additive sensitivity of the CDAWG-grammar size $\Gsize$, we present new properties of $\vone$ which were not previously well understood.

+In this paper, we first provide a lower bound of $3\Gsize - 21$.
+After presenting a straightforward upper bound of $15 \Gsize + 4$, we give a non-trivial tighter upper bound of $8 \Gsize + 4$ based on combinatorial properties of CDAWGs and CDAWG-grammars.
+Fig.~\ref{fig:roadmap} shows a roadmap for proving our upper bound $8 \Gsize + 4$.
+Our bounds for the worst-case additive sensitivity of the CDAWG-grammar are optimal up to a constant factor.